nwsteenberg/NWSplit60/README.md

 # NWSplit60 Keyboard
-NWSplit80 is a split, columnar staggered, ergonomic keyboard designed for ISO layout.
+NWSplit80 is a split, column staggered, ergonomic keyboard designed for ISO layout.

 ------------------------------------------------